-Org. # History Hits # Files Data Size
+Org. # History hits # Files Data size

-Org-1 253 561254 35 GB
+Org-1 253 561 254 35 GB

-Org-2 237 155826 14 GB
+Org-2 237 155 826 14 GB

-Table 3: Exploiting History Files. # History Hits is the number of users with readable history files. # Files is the number of private files leaked due to directory names obtained from history files and Data-Size is the size of the leaked data
+Notes: # History hits is the number of users with readable history files.

+Files is the number of private files leaked due to directory names obtained from history files.

-Email Statistics
+Data-size is the size of the leaked data.

+2.8.1 E-mail statistics

-Table-4 presents the results of the email data extracted from users in both organizations.
+Table 5 presents the results of the e-mail data extracted from users in both organisations.
 Recall that this data is obtained for both X-only users and the users with read permissions on their home directories.